amirmahdiansaripour/Machine-Learning-Course-Assignments/README.md

 # Machine-Learning-Course-Assignments
-Programming and theoretical assignments in Machine Learning Course, University of Tehran, Spring 2023.
+Programming and Theoretical Assignments of Machine Learning Course, University of Tehran, Spring 2023.

 A. 1st Assignment: This assignment is about Naive Bayes Classifier.
 In the second part of its simulation exercises, a heuristic classifier which obeys the same Bayes rule is designed to classify images belonging to sea and jungle scenes.